 The essence of my approach is contained in my understanding of Biodynamic Craniosacral Therapy, which is a deeply attuned, hands-on therapy that I can best describe as a healing relationship of embodiment.
 Our primary focus is with the innate expression of health, the inherent subtle rhythms of the living form.
 The core of our bodies contains cerebral spinal fluid which is always flowing like a tide upward into the brain and downward to the sacrum.
 As the whole system opens to this rhythmic flow, more and more of the body fluids and tissue connections take part and communication opens.
 The "nervous system" is everything.
-Ultimately, there is a wide, spacious unity referred to as dynamic stillness.
-When we can allow and be aware of this flowing life force that is always with us, the specific pathways for healing start to open up and the whole body/mind is able to reestablish it's own connections.
+There is a wide, spacious unity referred to as dynamic stillness which seems to underly all of experience.
+When we can allow and be aware of this flowing life force that is always with us, the specific pathways for healing start to open up and the whole body/mind is able to reestablish its own connections.

 When I combine craniosacral with massage therapy, I am continuing to listen to my client's body, to get with the natural rhythm and help deep connections re-establish.
 My physical assistance is attuned to the nervous connections, the fascia, the organ systems, the bones, the fluid pathways, the membranes, and the muscles - all as one unified system that functions best when we can be present and aware to the unification.
 Sometimes clients drift in and out or even sleep deeply during sessions, and that is perfectly fine.
 Rest is so needed in our lives and I support my clients to feel safe and capable of releasing the habitual and give space for being refreshed.
 Sometimes clients remain awake and aware, discovering new sensations and connections and learn more about themselves in the moment.